-Because no one wanted to buy these other cradles made and painted by hand we gave them to the gypsy families who had lost all their ancestral cradles, often the only piece of furniture in their beautiful rooms, in a camp fire outside Florence.
+Because no one wanted to buy these other cradles made and painted by hand we gave them to the gypsy families who had lost all their ancestral cradles, often the only piece of furniture in their beautiful rooms, in a camp holocaust outside Florence.
 They are much appreciated by them.
 And I hope they make more.

-We visited a maternity ward soon after having had a Rom mother and child under our roof.
+We visited a maternity ward soon after having had a Roma mother and child under our roof.
 The Rom baby never cried, from always being held and nursed and rocked and having lullabies sung to him.
 The babies in the maternity ward cried and cried and cried.
 The mothers and the doctors and the nurses stood aside, not touching them.
 Such trauma for a new-born, to be denied attention, response, cherishing and nurturing, from the very beginning.
 We know that a child learns most in the first minutes of life, then this speed of learning gradually slows down during the passing months and years.
 The birth moment and the birth day should be filled with gentleness and cherishing.
 Instead, we were hearing broken-hearted babies so soon after their birth.
 A fine way to bring up a violent warrior caste.

 today, 4/3/05, in an article on teenagers, mentioned the

 Is there any hormone link to high-risk choices in teenagers?
 It is likely not to be testosterone, at least not initially, but the stress hormone, cortisol which returns us to deprivation.
 Stress during early life raises cortisol levels, so increasing behavioural problems (such as hyperactivity), tending to make children more aggressive, less affiliative and more likely to perceive others as threatening.
 Stress in either pregnancy or in early life permanently resets the stress response of the child, so that there is an increased reaction to stress - it's called hyperarousal.
 A stressed child, for instance, when meeting someone new (even in a familiar environment) will withdraw and refuse to make eye contact, rather than chat happily.
 This increased stress response plays out in reduced life expectancies because cortisol affects almost every body system.
 It is also closely linked with depressive illness in later life.